Cybersecurity Maturity Model Certification (CMMC)The CMMC Knowledge You Need to Succeed

 Exfiltration of sensitive defense-related data is estimated to cost the US economy $600 billion per year, and has verifiably narrowed US armed forces technological advantage over its adversaries.
 The DoD is determined to eliminate this data leakage.

 CMMC represents a higher, more exacting level of assurance that emphasizes not only compliance but also data security, and which ensures more consistent implementation and execution of controls.
-CMMC should make it significantly more difficult for adversaries to breach DIB contractors, especially sub-tier suppliers.
+CMMC will make it significantly more difficult for adversaries to breach DIB contractors, including sub-tier suppliers.
 This also includes assurance the government and your investors your organization is equipped to identify and triage cyber incidents.